 Both the X-T20 and the X70 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-T20 replaced the earlier Fujifilm X-T10, while the X70 does not have a direct predecessor.

 So what is the bottom line?
-Is the Fujifilm X-T20 better than the Fujifilm X70 or vice versa?
+Which of the two cameras – the Fujifilm X-T20 or the Fujifilm X70 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.